tieniber/JavascriptButton/README.md

 ### JavaScript Microflow Button

 Renders a button, and allows you to run some custom JS on click of that button.
 After the JS executes, a microflow is also called.
+Custom JS can also be run after the microflow.

 Requires a context object.

 In this button, you can get a reference to the context object by using: